uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/7_place_foil.md

 Place the foil on the vinyl cutter, with the white side up, i.e. with the thick and transparent plastic at the bottom.

+Only use two of the three rollers.
+If you use three rollers, you will get distorted images.

 View     |Before cutting                                   |After cutting
 ---------|-------------------------------------------------|--------------------------------------------------------------
 Slice    |![Slice before](foil_schematic_slice.png)        |![Slice after](foil_schematic_slice_after_cutting.png)